Divorce Lawyer in Boise

 Trusted Legal Counsel Focused on Results that Work for You

 No matter how amicable, divorce is never easy.
-In most cases, one or both parties experience a range of emotions, and justifiably so.
-Your family is fundamentally changing, and the future likely seems uncertain.
-You may be dealing with a whole host of complicated issues, ranging from shared assets to child custody.
+In most cases, at least one party experiences a range of emotions, and for good reason.
+Your family is fundamentally changing, and the future likely feels uncertain.
+You may be facing a variety of complicated issues, from the division of assets to child custody concerns.

-No matter the case, Schoettger Fabreguette Law Office, is here to help you navigate the legal process.
-Our Boise divorce attorney Lisa S. Fabreguette has an in-depth knowledge of Idaho family laws, and we conduct extensive research when preparing your case.
-Most of all, we offer personalized, one-on-one legal guidance.
-We understand how difficult this time is—let us act as your advocate throughout the process.
+No matter your circumstances, Schoettger Fabreguette Law Office is ready to help you navigate the legal process.
+Our Boise divorce attorney, Lisa S. Fabreguette, has in-depth experience with Idaho family laws, and we take a thorough approach in preparing your case.
+Most importantly, we offer personalized, one-on-one legal guidance.
+We understand how challenging this time can be—let us serve as your advocate every step of the way.

 If you are going through a divorce, reach out to our firm to find out how we can help you protect your best interests and reach a swift resolution.
 Contact us online or by phone at (208) 701-6071.

 Many people going through a divorce have never had to navigate the legal system before.
-Even if you have, the process can be overwhelming, as each situation is unique.
-Our firm is here to help you throughout every aspect of your divorce proceedings.
-We prioritize your best interests while working for favorable, agreeable solutions to a variety of issues.
-If a peaceful resolution is not possible, we are prepared to advocate for you in court.
+Even for those who have, the process can be overwhelming because each situation is different.
+Our firm is dedicated to guiding you through every part of your divorce proceedings.
+We prioritize your interests as we work for agreeable solutions across a range of legal issues.
+If a peaceful outcome is not possible, we are ready to advocate vigorously for you in court.

 Our Boise divorce lawyer can handle every aspect of your divorce proceedings, including but not limited to: